-of children:
+...of children:

-- All home learning will be completed and returned to school on time - Children will challenge themselves - Children will use Mathletics and Spellodrome to improve maths and spelling skills (this may be accessed in school if children have no internet access at home) - Written activities will be completed in pencil (KS1) and in pen (KS2) - All recorded activities will be carefully presented - Children will peer critique the home learning giving warm and cool feedback of parents:
+- All home learning will be completed and returned to school on time. - Children will challenge themselves and try their best. - Children will use Mathletics/Timestables Rockstars to improve maths skills (this may be accessed in school if children have no internet access at home). - Written activities will be completed in pencil (KS1) and in pen (KS2). - All recorded activities will be carefully presented. - Children will have the opportunity to share their home learning projects with their peers in school at intervals.

+... of parents:

-- Support children with planning time to complete home learning tasks - Share books and hear children read, asking questions to promote comprehension skills - Encourage and support children when they complete their home learning - Take every opportunity to share and participate in children's learning experiences without completing home learning for them - Work in partnership with the school and attend home learning sharing events - Ask for help to support their children's learning at home if required of school:
+- Support children with planning time to complete home learning tasks. - Share books and hear children read, asking questions to promote comprehension and inference skills. - Encourage and support children when they complete their home learning. - Take every opportunity to share and participate in children's learning experiences without completing home learning for them. - Work in partnership with the school and seek advice from the teacher as needed. - Ask for help to support their children's learning at home if required.